Table of Contents

 Faithful Chain of Thought prompting

 Faithful Chain of Thought prompting was designed to ensure that the reasoning chains generated accurately reflect the model’s actual process of arriving at an answer.
 The idea is that the generated reasoning in Chain of Thought prompts doesn’t always align with how the model actually computes the answer, leading to issues with faithfulness.
+For more info about when and why models aren't faithful to their reasoning chains—and why it matters—read our full article on Faithful Chain of Thought prompting.

 An input and Chain of Thought output where the reasoning and final answer are not aligned